 spelling and grammar, eradicating clumsy phraseology, unnecessary words and

 repetition, and enhancing structure and flow.
-It ensures you avoid embarrassing fatal flaws for which ebooks pick up dodgy reviews.
+It ensures you avoid embarrassing fatal flaws for which ebooks pick up those dodgy online reviews.

 A copy editing service doesn't involve changing storylines or checking facts; inconsistencies in the plot will be flagged to you but we don't mess with your plot and characters.